-On Monday, Jeremy Hunt will pass Norman Fowler’s record and become the longest serving political boss of the NHS (Bevan was left choking dust back in February).
-What a long, strange trip it is has been.
+On Monday, Jeremy Hunt will pass Norman Fowler’s record and become the longest serving political boss of the NHS – the challenges ahead mean he could yet end his time judged as “outstanding” or “inadequate”.

 When commenting, HSJ has always taken Patti Smith’s advice on prioritising the future over the past.
 However, it is worth pausing for a moment to consider Mr Hunt’s time in office.